GeorgePearse/retrocode/CONTRIBUTING.md

 - Integrates seamlessly with Ruff (same team)
 - Uses uvx for convenient invocation

-**Note:** Ty is disabled in pre-commit hooks until type annotations are cleaned up.
-Enable it locally with the commands above.
+**Note:** Ty is enabled in pre-commit hooks.
+Run it locally to check before committing.

 ### Linting & Formatting: Ruff